Esophagectomy - discharge

 Follow instructions for doing deep-breathing exercises after you get home.

-If you are a smoker and are having trouble quitting, talk with your doctor about medicines that you can help you quit smoking.
+If you are a smoker and are having trouble quitting, talk with your provider about medicines that you can help you quit smoking.
 Joining a stop-smoking program can help, too.

 You may have some skin soreness around your feeding tube.
 Follow instructions on how to take care of the tube and the surrounding skin.